We Want to Introduce a ‘Permitted List’

 Steve the Marmoset’s Story

-Why we need a Positive List for pets
+Why we need a Permitted List for pets to protect animals like Steve

 I was called Steve.
 I lived alone in a small cage, in a busy living room that was never dark, never quiet.
 I could hear televisions, children shouting, doors slamming.
 I was fed marshmallows and crisps because they made me seem “happy.”